-Wildfire Energy is developing Project Proton which will be the world's first MIHG commercial project.
+Wildfire Energy is developing Project Proton which will be the world's first MIHG based commercial project.
 The project will form a waste to hydrogen hub in South East Queensland, Australia.

-Project Proton will be developed in phases.
+Project Proton is being developed in phases.

 Phase One will be a commercial demonstration project, designed to: